 To begin with the positives, Russian tortoises normally reach about 4 or 5 inches in straight-line shell length, making them an excellent choice for someone just beginning their experience with tortoises.

-Not only are they submissive, but many of them may be considered “friendly” or “outgoing” according to reptile norms.
+Not only are they submissive, but many may be considered “friendly” or “outgoing” according to reptile norms.

-They unmistakably identify the people who take care of them, and if you aren’t careful, your Russian tortoise will follow you about, climb on your feet, and “beg” for food if you don’t pay attention.
+They unmistakably identify the people who care for them, and if you aren’t careful, your Russian tortoise will follow you about, climb on your feet, and “beg” for food if you don’t pay attention.

 But what’s most concerning is that they don’t breed very frequently.
 Most Russian tortoises for sale are captive-bred specimens originally captured in the wild.
 New keepers would be well to search out specimens produced in captivity, as these are readily available.